 ISP Solutions do not offer any paid services to minors without written permission from a parent or guardian.

 All services are provided to the customer on a month to month or contractual basis and will automatically renew at the end of each month (or at the end of the contract) unless cancelled by the Customer in accordance with these Conditions.
-All fibre to the home services are provided as a best effort service with an allowed contention ratios according to industry standard.
+A thirty (30) day notice period is required for all cancellations.
+Should the client cancel a connectivity service within three months of aquiring the service the client will be responsible for early cancellation fees which will be communicated and which are set by the different networks.
+All connectivity to the home services are provided as a best effort service with an allowed contention ratios according to industry standard.
 All offers from ISP are based on the information provided by the customer.
 The Customer represents and warrants they have provided all essential information to ISP.
 The Customer shall always provide ISP in good time with any data or information useful and necessary to the proper execution of the agreement, services, additional work, extra work and/or extra services and always be fully supportive.